Skip to main content

 You can check if the TX hash went through using the block explorer by inputting the txhash ID that was returned.

-Optional: Deploy the Celestia Node
+Optional: Deploy the celestia-node

 Running a bridge node is critical to the Celestia network as it enables the data availability and consensus nodes to communicate with one another.
 It is recommended to support the data availability network, but is not required for celestia-app.

-If you are not running a bridge node, you can skip to Run a validator node.
+If you are not running a bridge node, you can skip to run a validator node.

 This section describes part 2 of Celestia validator node setup: running a Celestia bridge node daemon.

-You can follow the tutorial for installing celestia-node here
+You can follow the tutorial for installing celestia-node

 Initialize the bridge node